 1. Facebook Audiences

-While they are busy focussing on quality content, optimizing campaigns and delivering on KPIs, digital marketers often forget about one of the most important things on Facebook – the audience.
+While they are busy focusing on quality content, optimizing campaigns and delivering on KPIs, digital marketers often forget about one of the most important things on Facebook – the audience.

 The audience is the foundation of any great Facebook campaign and it’s time marketers re-acquainted themselves with the fundamental practices of targeting.
 After all, they are the key to finding success on social channels.